 This entire week we celebrate Onam and this time my Sister in law Nisha very kindly offered to teach us how to make Moong dal Payasam or Parappu Payasam delicious dessert.
 I guarantee you can’t just stop with one bowl.

-I have inserted a you tube link demonstarting the recipe
+I have inserted a youtube link demonstrating the recipe

 Moong dal (Paruppu) Payasam Recipe